When and why do horses need horseshoes?

 The white line is a farrier’s guide for driving nails.
 If a nail is driven inside the white line, it could puncture a sensitive part of the foot.
 If this happens, usually very little treatment is needed if it is detected early.
 On the other hand, if a nail is driven outside the white line, into the hoof wall, it is likely to split and crack the hoof wall and will not be a very strong nail.
 Nails should be driven into the white line and angled at the same pitch as the hoof wall.
 This should provide a safe and strong nail.

-The two most common materials for shoes are steel and aluminum.
-Steel is the most common.
-It is economical, it lasts well, is easily modified, and it is a suitable weight.
+The two most common materials for making horseshoes are steel and aluminum.
+Steel is the most common because it’s economical, durable, and is easily modified and of a suitable weight.
 Aluminum is used when weight is a concern.
 Race horses and show hunters commonly have aluminum shoes, for instance.
-It is very light, but does not last as long as a steel horseshoe.
+It is very light, but not as durable.
+Aluminum horseshoes don’t last nearly as long as steel horseshoes.

-Many companies are now making shoes out of different types of plastics as well.
-They still need to be held on to the horse’s foot somehow.
-This is usually done with either traditional horseshoe nails or adhesives.
-Some of these shoes use polyurethanes in order to create a shoe that is softer and more flexible.
+Manufacturers now offer horseshoes made from different types of plastics.
+But these new materials still need to be affixed to the horse’s foot somehow and that’s usually done with either traditional horseshoe nails or newly formulated high-strength adhesives.
+Some of the new horseshoes use polyurethane to create a softer and more flexible pad.

-Manufactured shoes are often called keg shoes.
+Manufactured shoes bought ‘off-the-rack’ are often called keg shoes.
 This is because in the early days of manufactured shoes they were sold in kegs.
 A keg shoe can be shaped to fit any foot and many modifications can also be made.
-Sometimes, a farrier may choose to make a shoe from bar stock steel.
+Custom made horseshoes happen when a farrier chooses to make a shoe from bar stock steel.
 This has advantages in certain situations.
 With a handmade shoe, a blacksmith can have more control of nail hole location and also the angle at which the nails will fit in the shoe.
 This is helpful if part of the hoof wall is broken.

 Not all shoes have clips.
 It is often a farrier’s preference as to whether or not they use clips.
 Shoes can be purchased with or without them.
 Some farriers will put their own clips on shoes so that they can be placed wherever they deem best for a particular foot.
 Some horses need clips more than others.
 Sometimes they are used when the hoof wall is in poor condition and clips can stabilize the shoe where nails could not be driven.
 They take the shearing force off of the nails and to stabilize a shoe.
 Shearing occurs during the slide phase of the horse’s stride as the foot decelerates in contact with the ground.
 It is especially exaggerated in such disciplines as jumping or barrel racing.